The Providence Journal: War years

 Before American entry into World War I, Journal publisher and Australian immigrant John R. Rathom attempted to stir up public sentiment in favor of the war against the Central Powers.
 He frequently published exposés of German subversive activities in the United States, claiming that the Journal had intercepted secret German communications.
 By 1920, it was revealed that Rathom's information was supplied by British intelligence agents.
 Nonetheless, Rathom remained editor until his death in 1923.

 William H. Garrison joined the staff in 1914, and became the publisher and vice president four years later, in 1918.
 He and his partners sold the paper to Senator Peter G. Gerry in 1923.

 The Journal dropped "Daily" from its name and became The Providence Journal in 1920.
 In 1992, the Bulletin was discontinued, and its name was appended onto that of the morning paper: The Providence Journal-Bulletin.

 Starting in 1925, the Journal became the first in the country to expand coverage statewide.
 It had news bureaus throughout Rhode Island and southeastern Massachusetts, a trend that had been inaugurated in 1925 by then-managing editor Sevellon Brown.
 Bureaus in Westerly, South Kingstown, Warwick, West Warwick, Greenville, Pawtucket, Woonsocket, Newport, Bristol/Warren in Rhode Island, and Attleboro and Fall River, in Massachusetts, were designed to make sure that reporters were only 20 minutes away from breaking news.

 In 1937, the only competing Providence-based daily, the Star-Tribune, went bankrupt and was sold.
 The Providence Journal company bought it and kept it running for four months, then shut it down.

 The paper also had a variety of regional editions, which it called "zones", that focused on city and town news.
 The system produced an intense focus on local news typically seen only in small-town newspapers.
 For example, everyone who died in the Journal's coverage area, rich or poor, received a free staff-written obituary.

-Postwar Pulitzers
+Pulitzer Prizes

-Chief editorial writer George W. Potter won the Journals first Pulitzer in 1945 for a series of essays, and the entire editorial staff won in 1953 for local deadline reporting.
+Chief editorial writer George W. Potter won the Journals first Pulitzer Prize in 1945 for a series of essays, and the entire editorial staff won in 1953 for local deadline reporting.
+These were followed by Prizes in 1974 and 1994.